 Corrected entry: When Eugene is trapped in a chair with being tied up with Rapunzel's hair.
 He falls and puts it side-ways.
 When he's talking to Rapunzel he is facing the wrong way.
 Her hair is facing to the right of the screen when he's looking at the left of the screen.

-New this month Correction: Remember, Rapunzel's hair is 70 feet long.
+Correction: Remember, Rapunzel's hair is 70 feet long.
 Her hair could start coming out from the chair at the right, but then it curves off-screen towards the left, where she could be.

 Corrected entry: After the Stabbington Brothers climb out of the secret tunnel from the "Snugly Duckling" Pub, one of them says "I'll kill him.
 I'll kill that Rider."
 He also says "We'll cut him off at the kingdom and get back the crown."
 How did they know Flynn was heading back to the kingdom?
 Since there is no explanation, this part of their quest makes no sense.